 How to Maximize Pension Using Life Insurance

-One retirement strategy is to choose a high annuity payout through life insurance to provide for the policyholder’s beneficiary.
+One retirement strategy is to choose a high annuity payout through life insurance for seniors to provide for the policyholder’s beneficiary.
 Here’s how it works:

 When a spouse dies, the benefit they receive from their Social Security, pension, or annuity ceases as well.
 This is where the Pension Maximization Strategy comes into play – lost payment can be substituted by life insurance to provide for the surviving spouse or beneficiary.